 Availability of data and information to address the water quality problem

 Since 2009, Regional Water Boards have adopted a total of 114 TMDL Projects to address various water quality impairments.
 A summary table of TMDL Projects adopted by each of the nine Regions since 2009 can be found in Appendix D.

+Pyrethroids in Sediment Error

+A number of pyrethroids in sediment data were incorrectly labeled as sediment toxicity data.
+In addition, the Integrated Report’s automated system miscalculated the organic carbon normalization equation for two pyrethroids, permethrin and cypermethrin.
+The carbon normalization error may result in undercounting exceedances and missing potentially impaired waterbodies.
+Staff fixed these errors for 25 decisions identified by commenters.
+For a list of the remaining decisions, which will be corrected in the 2024 Integrated Report cycle, please reference Appendix P: List of Decisions to Correct Pyrethroids in Sediment Labelling Error.

 Summary of 303(d) Listing Recommendations

-This section summarizes the recommended listings, delistings, and 305(b) category updates for the 2020-2022 Integrated Report.
+This section summarizes the recommended listings, delistings, and 305(b) category revises for the 2020-2022 Integrated Report.
 Sections 4, 5, 6, and 7 outline specific information for individual regions.

-For the 2020-2022 California Integrated Report, the Central Coast, Central Valley, and San Diego Water Board regions are “on cycle” for assessment.
+For the 2020-2022 California Integrated Report, the Central Coast, Central Valley, and San Diego Regional Water Board regions are “on cycle” for assessment.
 All readily available data and information received prior to the data solicitations cut-off date of June 14, 2019 in these regions were considered.
 In addition, all readily available data and information from several waterbodies in the Colorado River Basin region were considered as “off cycle” assessments.

 The State Water Board is administering the listing process for all “on-cycle’ and “off-cycle” regions, consistent with Section 6.2 of the Listing Policy.
 The State Water Board will receive oral comments on waterbodies proposed for addition or deletion from the 303(d) list at a hearing.
 The State Water Board will respond to timely written and oral comments and, if needed, will release a revised staff report prior to the meeting during which the State Water Board will consider adopting the proposed 303(d) list.